bahodge/tomb-of-annihilation/sessions/Session 36.md

 ## Sector 13

 This sector is the back of the compound with gates.
 We spend 30 minutes exploring it and come across a large metal circle.
 It looks like a disc.
 There are two holes in the hole. [[Khar]] opens the manhole and sees that there is some stagnant water.
 The pipes turn towards the city.
+We make note of the entrance to the sewers and head to sector 14.

+## Sector 14

+We see a raised stone road cutting through the city.
+There are noises coming from the northern road and we see a group of [[kobold]]s walking down the road.